gt-big-data/installation-guide/README.md

 ##### OSX
 Open a terminal and run sudo pip install -U nltk

-You can make sure its properly installed by opening up a python interpreter and type 'import nltk'.
+You can make sure its properly installed by opening up a python interpreter and typing 'import nltk'

 ##### Sklearn
 Leading python library for data mining and data analysis.